 There are various types of water meters, including:

-17.1.1 Mechanical Water Meters — These traditional meters use mechanical components, such as gears and turbines, to measure water flow.
+17.1.1 Mechanical Water Meters

+These traditional meters use mechanical components, such as gears and turbines, to measure water flow.
 They are widely used in residential and commercial settings.

-17.1.2 Ultrasonic Water Meters — These meters use ultrasonic technology to measure flow velocity and calculate water volume accurately.
+17.1.2 Ultrasonic Water Meters

+These meters use ultrasonic technology to measure flow velocity and calculate water volume accurately.
 They are more advanced and suitable for various applications, including smart metering.

-17.1.3 Magnetic Water Meters — Magnetic flow meters use Faraday's law of electromagnetic induction to measure the volume of conductive fluids like water.
+17.1.3 Magnetic Water Meters

+Magnetic flow meters use Faraday's law of electromagnetic induction to measure the volume of conductive fluids like water.

 17.2 Open Channel Flow Measurement

+17.2.1 Weirs

-17.2.1 Weirs — V-notch weirs and rectangular weirs are common devices used to measure flow in open channels.
+V-notch weirs and rectangular weirs are common devices used to measure flow in open channels.
 The water level over the weir correlates with the flow rate.

+17.2.2 Flumes

-17.2.2 Flumes — Parshall flumes and Palmer-Bowlus flumes are structures placed in open channels to measure flow rates based on the water level and the geometry of the flume.
+Parshall flumes and Palmer-Bowlus flumes are structures placed in open channels to measure flow rates based on the water level and the geometry of the flume.

-17.2.3 Turbine Flow Meters — Turbine flow meters have a rotor with blades that rotate as the fluid flows through the meter.
+17.2.3 Turbine Flow Meters

+Turbine flow meters have a rotor with blades that rotate as the fluid flows through the meter.
 The rotational speed of the blades is proportional to the flow rate, enabling flow measurement.

-17.2.4 Water Level Sensors — Pressure transducers or ultrasonic level sensors can be used to measure the water level in tanks, sumps, or channels.
+17.2.4 Water Level Sensors

+Pressure transducers or ultrasonic level sensors can be used to measure the water level in tanks, sumps, or channels.
 By combining water level data with channel dimensions, the flow rate can be calculated.

-17.2.5 Velocity-Area Method — In open channels, the flow rate can be estimated using the velocity-area method.
-This involves measuring the cross-sectional area of the channel and the velocity of the water
+17.2.5 Velocity-Area Method

+In open channels, the flow rate can be estimated using the velocity-area method.
+This involves measuring the cross-sectional area of the channel and the velocity of the water.

+ANNEX A

+(Clause 2)

+LIST OF REFERRED STANDARDS